ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/cluster-setup.rst

 .. code-block:: none

     [root@pcmk-1 ~]# pcs status help

     Usage: pcs status [commands]...
     View current cluster and resource status
     Commands:
         [status] [--full] [--hide-inactive]
             View all information about the cluster and resources (--full provides more details, --hide-inactive hides inactive resources).

-        resources [--hide-inactive]
-            Show status of all currently configured resources.
+        resources [<resource id | tag id>] [node=<node>] [--hide-inactive] Show status of all currently configured resources.
 If --hide-inactive is specified, only show active resources.
+If a resource or tag id is specified, only show status of the specified resource or resources in the specified tag.
+If node is specified, only show status of resources configured for the specified node.

         cluster
             View current cluster status.

         corosync
             View current membership information as seen by corosync.

         quorum
             View current quorum status.